TheGort/thegort.github.io/cv.md

 * SQL
 * Tableau

 ## Projects
+#### (Please click the hyperlinks to view my work.)
 ----

 [**Statistical Analysis of Gender Parity (R)**]({{ site.url }}/assets/sta303_project.pdf){:target="_blank"}
-* Worked in a group for a school project as a fake consulting firm to assess gender parity in hiring, wages, and promotion for a fictitious software company
+* Worked in a group for a school project as a consulting firm to assess gender parity in hiring, wages, and promotions for a fictitious software company
 * Applied linear, logistic, and poisson regression to wrangled datasets in order to interpret summaries and confidence intervals
-* Made a professional report with an executive summary and technical exposition to present findings
+* Made a professional report to present findings

 **League of Legends Data Analysis (R, Python)**
 * Made a report trying to establish a relationship between rank in League of Legends and predictors such as total number of games played, wins, summoner level, etc. using linear regression